mlhartme/stool/README.md

 Directions define the available variables of the stage, the expression is evaluated to determine the initial values.

 The expression is denoted as a string.
-You can use [Freemarker](https://freemarker.apache.org) templating in it, and every toolkit script is available as a Freemarker function.
+You can use [Freemarker](https://freemarker.apache.org) templating in it, and every chartkit script is available as a Freemarker function.

 Applications usually define directions in a `directions.yaml` file and attach them to images in a `directions` label.

-In addition, Stool is usually configured with pre-defined directions in its toolkit.
+In addition, Stool is usually configured with pre-defined directions in its chartkit.

 Technically, directions specify a Helm chart and how to evaluate its values.
 I.e. directions supply all info needed for Helm install/upgrade.

-### Toolkit
+### Chartkit

-The toolkit defines a set of charts, scripts and directions.
+The chartkit defines a set of charts, scripts and directions.
 TODO

 ### Variables